ariakerstein/astropaper/src/content/pages/ai-projects.md

 ---
-title: AI Projects
+title: Dir of Shipped
-description: "AI projects and ideas "
+description: Directory of Products
 ---
 #﻿# Fun